ji5jan1/travel-things/book-observations/japan/umeda/umeda-bookstores.md

 ---

 ## 🐉 The Empyrean Series 🐉
+![Japanese version of Iron Flame](/book-observations/japan/umeda/empyrean1.svg "Iron Flame in Japanese")
 The Empyrean series seems to do very well in Japan! _Fourth Wing_ has got the first place in translated fiction awards, and they got a lot of shelf space in all of the stores I visited.
-![Japanese version of Iron Flame](/book-observations/japan/umeda/empyrean1.svg "Iron Flame in Japanese")

 ![Illustration for the book](/book-observations/japan/umeda/empyrean2.svg "Illustration by Japanese artist")
 ![Empyrean Leaflet](/book-observations/japan/umeda/empyrean-leaflet.svg)
-Illustration by Japanese artist
+Illustration by Japanese artist, and the free leaflet taken from a bookstore.

 ![Iron Flame in 2 volumes](/book-observations/japan/umeda/iron-flame.svg "2 volumeso of Iron Flame")
 They separated Iron Flame into 2 books, probably because it'd be too thick after translation! (the book is small)